BurtHarris/antlr4ts-json/README.md

 Pre-release notes: *Why someone would build another JSON parser in JavaScript*
 -----------

-The project does not duplicate the built-in JSON support found in most JavaScript engines.
-Instead of parsing JSON into an object-tree, antlr4ts-json it generates a parse-tree complete with information about every token and rule it found, e.g. the text's position.
+The project is intended to replace the built-in JSON support found in most JavaScript engines, or the highly portable `json2.js`.
+Instead of parsing JSON into plain-old JavaScript object, Antlr can produce a parse-tree complete with information about every token found, e.g. the text's position within a file.
+Antlr also supports several patterns processing the the tree, including listeners and visitors.
+As a result:

 - Error reporting (and recovery) can be better in Antlr-based parsers than some others.

 - A parse tree can be useful in tools that seek to transform javascript while preserving its formatting.